CallumJFraser/CallumFraser/cv.md

 * Ran multi-team performance working group, improving software performance KPIs by 30%
 * Managed nine people (team of 4 & line management of 5 engineers) across multiple teams

 Inspiring, coaching and mentoring front-end developers across multiple areas within the company.
-Supporting personalisation team alongside another lead, helping to improve agile team processes and resolve.
+Supporting personalisation team, helping to improve agile team processes and mentoring on leadership.

 Running performance working group, promoting best practices throughout the AO tech community leading to 30% improvement in performance KPI's.

 ### Lead JavaScript Engineer
 *Sep 2018 - Aug 2020* @ Barclays

-- Managed a multi-team technology migration project
+- Managed and architected a multi-team technology migration project
 - Led technology knowledge learning initiative for core maintenance teams
 - Managed 7 people

 Managing, guiding developers and re-architecting internal tools used by 50k banking employees daily.
-Helping to embed best technology patterns and agile practices to the teams.
+Supporting other leaders with mentoring and coaching.
+Helping to embed best technology patterns and agile practices across project teams.

 Supporting team members through regular one to ones and pairing sessions both remotely and in person across 2 offices.
 Running Knowledge Transfer sessions across the team and wider Front End community in the business.